 Amazingly, this event is free.
 There are a couple of other mazes in cornfields in Saitama this time of year, but they all charge!
 In previous years, they’ve also had a yoga event among the sunflowers.
 That is, naturally, a charged event.
 See here for another free (but much smaller) sunflower maze in Saitama.

 For the last two years they have requested you use hand sanitizers when visiting, due to the pandemic.
 Presumably it is the same in 2022.
 Given the year that is in it (weather + pandemic), I would highly recommend contacting the farm directly before making a trip, to check for any last minute changes or conditions.
 The phone number is provided on the official website here.

 The farm and sunflower fields are located on the North side of the Tone River in Kumagaya city, right on the border of Gunma prefecture.
 The nearest train station is Nishi Koizumi station in Gunma, but it would take you over an hour on foot.
 You can get a taxi from the station or use a larger train station such as Kumagaya station and get a bus in the direction of Ota in Gunma.

 By car, the nearest interchange is the Hanazono Interchange on the Kanetsu Expressway.
 There is no car park as such.
 Parking is just on the agricultural road by the farm, but they request you be careful where you park.
-THE MAZE IS NOT AT THE MAIN FIELD BY THE FARM BUT BESIDE the former Kojima elementary and middle school.
-Map directly below or copy plus code: 7924+93 Kumagaya, Saitama.
+The maze is on at the field by the farm, but beside the former Kojima elementary and middle school.
+The school is mapped below or you can use the copy plus code: 7924+93 Kumagaya, Saitama.

 In the area: Beppunuma Park